Term Time Holidays

 If you need to take your child out of school during term time, please make sure that you:

-• Request the time off for your child as soon as possible and always before the holiday
+- Request the time off for your child at least two weeks prior and always before the holiday

 If the school refuses a request for term time leave and the child is still taken out of school, this will be recorded as an unauthorised absence and noted in the child's record.